 What Can My Home Care Package Be Used For?

 Your funds can be spent on most things that relates to your care and well being to allow you to remain independent in your own home.
-Key areas of support typically include, but are not restricted to:
+Key areas of support and home care services typically include, but are not restricted to: